bhumika1240/cmpn202-operating-systems/week6.md

 - Optimisation testing and retesting

 Built-in Linux monitoring tools were used due to restricted network access within the virtual machine environment.

+## 3. Baseline Performance Testing

+Baseline testing was conducted to observe system behaviour in an idle state with no additional workload applied.

+## 3.1 CPU Baseline

+The top command was used to monitor CPU utilisation and system load average.

+## Observation:
+The CPU usage was minimal, with most CPU time spent in the idle state.
+Load averages remained low, indicating no processing bottlenecks.